-Half of the people who received KEYTRUDA given every 3 weeks were alive without disease progression at 4.1 months, compared to 2.8 months for people who received ipilimumab.
-The cancer did not progress in 43% of patients receiving KEYTRUDA compared to 32% of patients receiving ipilimumab.
+Half of the people who received KEYTRUDA every 3 weeks were alive without disease progression at 4.1 months, compared to 2.8 months for people who received ipilimumab.
+The cancer did not progress in 43% of people receiving KEYTRUDA compared to 32% of people receiving ipilimumab.

 27% had tumors get smaller (partial response)